tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_02-10-27.png)

-Then, I typed the above thing in the <!-- Log analysis --> in ossec.conf
+Then, I typed the above thing in the Log analysis section of ossec.conf

 ![Image Description](Images/Screenshot_from_2026-06-18_23-12-49.png)